vmware/terraform-provider-avi/website/docs/r/avi_botdetectionpolicy.html.markdown

 * `name` - (Required) The name of this bot detection policy.
 Field introduced in 21.1.1.
 * `user_agent_detector` - (Required) The user-agent configuration used in this policy.
 Field introduced in 21.1.1.
 * `allow_list` - (Optional) Allow the user to skip botmanagement for selected requests.
 Field introduced in 21.1.1.
-* `bot_mapping_uuids` - (Optional) System- and user-defined rules for classification.
+* `description` - (Optional) Human-readable description of this bot detection policy.
 Field introduced in 21.1.1.
+* `system_bot_mapping_ref` - (Optional) System-defined rules for classification.
+It is a reference to an object of type botmapping.
+Field introduced in 21.1.1.
-* `consolidator_ref` - (Optional) The installation provides an updated ruleset for consolidating the results of different decider phases.
+* `system_consolidator_ref` - (Optional) The installation provides an updated ruleset for consolidating the results of different decider phases.
 It is a reference to an object of type botconfigconsolidator.
 Field introduced in 21.1.1.
-* `description` - (Optional) Human-readable description of this bot detection policy.
-Field introduced in 21.1.1.
 * `tenant_ref` - (Optional) The unique identifier of the tenant to which this policy belongs.
 It is a reference to an object of type tenant.
+Field introduced in 21.1.1.
+* `user_bot_mapping_ref` - (Optional) User-defined rules for classification.
+These are applied before the system classification rules.
+If a rule matches, processing terminates and the system-defined rules will not run.
+It is a reference to an object of type botmapping.
+Field introduced in 21.1.1.
+* `user_consolidator_ref` - (Optional) The user-provided ruleset for consolidating the results of different decider phases.
+This runs before the system consolidator.
+If it successfully sets a consolidation, the system consolidator will not change it.
+It is a reference to an object of type botconfigconsolidator.
 Field introduced in 21.1.1.

 ### Timeouts